dusk-network/rusk/consensus/README.md

  ### Tokio runtime

-Ideally, we should opt for making the SA implementation runtime-agnostic.
-However, at that stage the implementation is fully based on Tokio-rs/Runtime.
-That's said the recommended way of setting up the runtime is shown below.
+The implementation is fully based on Tokio-rs/Runtime.
+That said the recommended way of setting up the runtime is shown below.

  ```rust
   tokio::runtime::Builder::new_multi_thread()